Transmin: Foundation

 Transmin was founded in July 1987 as a Lime sulfur provider and bulk materials handling specialist by Ross Nunn, who continues to be the owner and chairman of the company today.
 Within, a few years Transmin became a sales agent for various mining and minerals processing equipment to Western Australia and the Northern Territory.

 In 1992, Transmin moved premises to Malaga, Western Australia, their current headquarters.

 Activities

 Transmin equipment is currently deployed in over 60 countries worldwide.
-The Transmin equipment range covers bulk materials-handling feeders and conveyors, bulk loading and unloading hoppers, hydraulic rockbreaker boom systems and attachments, isolation gates, reagent preparation and processing facilities, lime preparation facilities, ball-charging systems, high lift elevators, silos and other related equipment.
+The Transmin equipment range covers bulk materials-handling feeders and conveyors, bulk loading and unloading hoppers, hydraulic rockbreaker boom systems and attachments, isolation gates, reagent preparation and processing facilities, lime preparation facilities, ball-charging systems, silos and other related equipment.

-Transmin is a distributor and sales agent for several companies including Thermo Scientific weighing and instrumentation, BERCO track chain and components, Rotaval Rotary Valves, A-WARD Container Tilters, Yoshikawa Circle Feeders, for the territories of Western Australia and the Northern Territory.
+Transmin is a distributor and sales agent for several companies including BERCO track chain and components, Rotaval Rotary Valves, A-WARD Container Tilters, and Scutti Storage Silos and Screw Feeders around Australia.